 (e) Retention of attest and audit working papers.

-(A) Licensees must maintain for a period of at least five years the working papers for any attest service or audit report prepared by the licensee together with any other supporting information, in sufficient detail to support the conclusions reached in such report.
+(A) Licensees must maintain, for a period of at least seven years, the working papers for any attest or compilation services performed by the licensee together with any other supporting information, in sufficient detail to support the conclusions reached in such services.

-(B) The five-year retention period descried in paragraph (A) of this subsection is extended if a longer period is required for purposes of a Board investigation as provided in paragraph (d)(D) of this rule and OAR 801-010-0115(3).
+(B) The seven-year retention period described in paragraph (A) of this subsection is extended if a longer period is required for purposes of a Board investigation as provided in paragraph (d)(D) of this rule and OAR 801-010-0115(3).